Steve Taylor - Founder.

 Dr. Abby Akande is an Assistant Professor of Rehabilitation and Human Services at The Pennsylvania State University – Abington College.
 She is a Certified Rehabilitation Counselor, and prior to entering academia, she worked in the fields of vocational rehabilitation and behavioral health across four states.
 She has taught students at the bachelor’s and master’s levels who aspire to a variety of careers within the rehabilitation and disability services disciplines.
 Dr. Akande’s research focuses on the implications of disability and culture in the realms of employment, education, and health regarding women in developing countries and immigrants in the United States.
 Furthermore, her research and service endeavors seek to highlight needs and interventions through international partnerships and policy development and implementation.

-Dr. Patricia Morrissey is the former Commissioner of the Administration on Developmental Disabilities within the Administration for Family and Children in the US Department on Health and Human Services.
-She is currently the Director of the Center on Disabilities Studies in the University of Hawai‘i at Manoa College of Education.
+Dr. Morrissey is the former Commissioner of the Administration on Developmental Disabilities within the Administration for Family and Children in the US Department on Health and Human Services.
+She is also the former Director of the Center on Disabilities Studies in the University of Hawaii at Manoa College of Education.